Hamstring Tendonitis Exercises

 Taping can be used as a pain management strategy and is often used to aid individuals to play sport when they have an injury.
 Tape does not help to heal the injury, but can offer some temporary pain relief.
 Here are two ways to tape the knee that can offer support to offload the hamstring and offer pain relief.

-This is a taping technique for severe cases when pain is high and worsen by strength of the hamstring over the knee joint.
-This will prevent the knee fully straightening and keep the tendons behind the knee offloaded.
+This is a taping technique for severe cases when pain is high and worsens the strength of the hamstring over the knee joint.
+This will prevent the knee from fully straightening and keep the tendons behind the knee offloaded.

-This tape will allow for rest of the hamstrings, and help symptoms to reduce.
-This is needed so that rehabilitation exercises can be started to strengthen the hamstring muscle and tendon.
+This tape will allow for recovery of the hamstrings and help symptoms to reduce.
+This is needed to start rehabilitation exercises to strengthen the hamstring muscle and tendon.

-This is a flexible taping that can help the hamstring feel more supported behind the knee.
-These elasticated tapes do not restrict movement, but can help the body feel supported as there is additional contact and tension on the skin.
+This flexible taping can help the hamstring feel more supported behind the knee.
+These elasticated tapes do not restrict movement but can help the body feel supported as there is additional contact and tension on the skin.

-This style of taping is used frequently with hamstring tendonitis as it is not restrictive, the individual can continue with their daily activities and play sport without limitation.
+This style of taping is used frequently with hamstring tendonitis as it is not restrictive.
+The individual can continue with their daily activities and play sports without limitation.